rdebusscher/payara-micro-course/labs/final-advanced/README.md

 # Final Lab (Advanced)

-We continue from the Jakarta advanced Lab and add MicroStream functionality on top of the previous code base.
+We continue from the Jakarta advanced Lab and add MicroStream CDI functionality on top of the previous code base.

 We will rework the Database object so that we have a Storage root containing the list of `Product`'s, `User`s, and `UserItem`'s.